eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--parser`

 This option allows you to specify a parser to be used by ESLint.
-By default, `espree` will be used.
+By default, `espree` is used.

 #### `--parser-options`